JehkTech/Rolldice_otel/README.md

 Wait, the user might not realize that logs and traces are different.
 Their Logger config is separate from OpenTelemetry.
 So they need to clarify that OpenTelemetry handles traces, which are different from application logs.
 However, OpenTelemetry can also handle logs, but that's a newer feature.
 The dependencies they have are more for tracing.

+!!!!SOLUTIONS!!!!

+- The answer should guide them to set up tracing with OpenTelemetry, configure the exporter to send traces to Jaeger, and then view the traces in Jaeger's UI.
+Additionally, ensure that their existing Logger setup remains for application logs, while OpenTelemetry handles the distributed tracing.

+- I need to check if the exporter they have is for OTLP, which is the standard protocol.
+Then, configure the exporter to send data to a local Jaeger instance.
+They might need to install Jaeger via Docker.

+- Also, in their controller, the roll_dice function uses Tracer.with_span.
+They need to replace that with OpenTelemetry's functions.
+For example, using :otel_tracer.start_span and setting attributes with :otel_span.set_attributes.

+- The Phoenix and Cowboy integrations will automatically capture spans for HTTP requests, so the roll action's execution time and details will be tracked.

+Finally, to display a simple UI, Jaeger provides a web interface.
+So after setting up the exporter and running Jaeger, they can access the UI at localhost:16686.

+------------------------------------------------>>>>>>>>>>>>>>>>>>>>>>>>>>><<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<---------------------------------------

+So putting it all together, the steps are:

+1. Configure OpenTelemetry with the exporter pointing to Jaeger.

+2. Replace custom Tracer code with OpenTelemetry API calls.

+3. Start Jaeger locally.

+4. Run the app and generate traces by using the roll endpoint.

+5. View the traces in Jaeger UI.